Aaron Judge Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 10th in the league.
+- The Blue Jays pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Blue Jays' 4.90 team ERA ranks 21st among all MLB pitching staffs.
+- The Blue Jays have the 20th-ranked team ERA among all MLB pitching staffs (4.70).

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (27 total, 1.4 per game).
+- The Blue Jays rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).

-- Kikuchi (2-0 with a 4.70 ERA and 17 strikeouts in 15 1/3 innings pitched) gets the start for the Blue Jays, his fourth of the season.
+- Manoah gets the start for the Blue Jays, his fifth of the season.
+He is 1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched.

-- The lefty last pitched on Saturday against the Tampa Bay Rays, when he went six innings, allowing one earned run while giving up four hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw 4 2/3 innings, allowing seven earned runs while giving up nine hits.

-- In three games this season, the 31-year-old has put up an ERA of 4.70, with 10 strikeouts per nine innings.
-Opponents are hitting .267 against him.
+- In four games this season, the 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.